Kate Douglass: 2023 NCAA Championships

 At the 2023 NCAA Championships in Knoxville, Tennessee, Douglass won seven titles, three individual and four relays.
 On the first day of individual events, Douglass won the 200 yard individual medley in a time of 1:48.37, slashing 1.71 seconds off the previous American and U.S. Open records.
 She won the 100 yard butterfly the next day in another American and U.S. Open record time of 48.46, edging out Olympic champion Maggie Mac Neil by five-hundredths of a second.
 On the final day, Douglass completed a clean sweep of her three individual events with a victory in the 200 yard breaststroke, clocking a time of 2:01.29 which was another American and U.S. Open record.
 Douglass finished almost two seconds ahead of second place Anna Elendt.

-Douglass was also a part of four of the University of Virginia's championship winning relays, the 200 freestyle, 200 medley, 400 freestyle, and 400 medley relays.
+Douglass was a part of four of the University of Virginia's championship winning relays, the 200 freestyle, 200 medley, 400 freestyle, and 400 medley relays.
 Two of the relays, the 200 medley and 400 freestyle, set new American and U.S. Open records.
 Virginia won their third consecutive NCAA team title, while Douglass was named the NCAA Championships Swimmer of the Meet by the CSCAA, and Sports Illustrated called her 2023 championships "one of the greatest NCAA swimming performances of all time."

 For the second straight year, Douglass won the CSCAA NCAA Female Swimmer of the Year award and the Honda Sports Award for Swimming and Diving.
 During her time at Virginia, she competed in three NCAA Championships and won fifteen titles (seven individual and eight relays).
 Her NCAA career was rated as one of the greatest of all time by various sporting and swimming news outlets, including SwimSwam.
 In May, Douglass graduated from the University of Virginia with a bachelor's degree in statistics.
 Douglass enrolled in a master's degree in statistics at Virginia, researching data analytics in competitive swimming with Ken Ono.